DinoHub/dinohub.github.io/_posts/2020-09-28-Pathological-voice-classification-with-deep-learned-embeddings-from-voice-recordings.md

 5. Recurrence Palsy
 6. Healthy

+There are 17521 files in the entire dataset.
+However, a majority of these files come from healthy voices (~8200 files) with some disorder demographics only having less than 100 files.
+Therefore, the dataset was processed in two different ways.
+In both methods, a 60-20-20 train-val-eval split was used.

+First, all files from the same voice disorder (e.g dysphonia) were group together irregardless of age or gender.
+This created a dataset of ~5400 files with ~900 files for each voice disorder.
+For a 60-20-20 split, this resulted in a training set of ~3240 files and 540 files per voice disorder.
+The validation and evaluation set each had ~1080 files with 180 files per voice disorder.

+Second, 5 high data demographics with at least 1000 utterances were selected (e.g healthy_male_41_65) to view the effects that additional data could have when modelling.
+With a 60-20-20 split, this results in a training set of 3000 files and 600 files per demographic.
+The validation and evaluation set each had 1000 files and 200 files per voice disorder.
+The quantity of data for each of these 5 demographics is not much higher than the quantity of data for each disorder in the first distribution.
+However, relatively, there is a much greater quantity of data on each demographic since each disorder in the first distribution contained 6 different demographics.

 ## Baseline Model
 Before experimenting with RawNet, a baseline model was created to determine how difficult it would be to classify pathological voices with handcrafted features.
-Before extracting these handcrafted features from the voice recordings, Auditok was used to extract single utterances from the overall recording.
+Before extracting these handcrafted features from the voice recordings, Auditok was used to extract single utterances from the overall recordings of the SVD dataset.
 An example of a single utterance is 'ooo' or 'aaa' and they were extracted to their own .wav files as each original voice recording had multiple utterances with silences in between, which would affect the values of the features extracted.

 openSMILE was then used to extract from each utterance, the handcrafted features below.